Product Design - 3D Design

-In addition to the general entrance requirements, the department requires a grade B (grades change to numbers in 2019) or better in a design related GCSE.
+In addition to the general entrance requirements, the department requires a grade 4 or better in a design related GCSE.

 Students can expect to have five hours class time per week with three to five hours homework.
 They will also be expected to do private study, additional reading and research.

 AQA’s proposed assessment will be in the form of two external written exams, each providing 25% of the overall grade.
 The other 50% will come from coursework made up of a portfolio of work and a made product.

 Students will be expected to provide their own basic equipment, such as; Masking tape, spray mount/Pritt-Stick, eraser, a range of drawing pencils 2B – 2H, Fine line drawing pens 0.3 – 0.5.
 Students are expected to pay for material costs for Unit 2 & Unit 4.
 Each student should purchase an A4+ sketch book, these are available in the school shop, and most art shops will stock a variety of qualities and sizes from approximately £4.50.